 Basmati rice brand LT Foods, well-known for the Daawat brand of rice, is likely to invest USD 20 million for branding and expanding into Europe.
 In the next four years, the company is likely to increase its sales six times from the branded segment.
 The investment will be used to increase its geographical footprint in the European markets and add to the product portfolio.

-The company plans to focus on growth of their Daawat brand in Europe and so they have opened a new plant in Rotterdam, Netherlands which will cater to this region.
+The company plans to focus on the growth of their Daawat brand in Europe and so they have opened a new plant in Rotterdam, the Netherlands which will cater to this region.
 They wish to gain five percent of the branded segment in this region in the next two years.
 They have expanded their distribution network and are continuously investing in the brand.
 They expect to increase sales from 5000 tonnes to 30, 000 tonnes in the branded segment in the coming four years.